 We've picked out the posts that most inspired and delighted.
-We hope you 'like' the best Instagram interiors on Homes & Gardens.
+We hope you 'like' the 2020 best Instagram interiors on Homes & Gardens.

 See our news section for more expert interiors tips, product launches, and luxury travel and property updates

 This month we are yearning for social spaces, garden shade and cool showers.

 1. Sociable dining

 With lockdown measure easing, it appear that we are more than ready to invite friends and family back into our homes.

 July's heatwave was a little too unbearable for some, with many coveting this stylish yet simple outdoor shower.